-It follows from this that beyond a certain distance, any star or galaxy will be receding from us so rapidly that its light will be shifted out of the visible spectrum into the infrared or radio spectrum.
-The radiation we receive from celestial body is therefore no longer visible to our eyes.
-This would greatly reduce the number of stars and galaxies visible in the sky, and could explain nighttime darkness.
-Scientists agree that this red shifting must contribute to the darkness of the night sky.
+Furthermore, if the same set of stars follows Hubble’s theory, any star or galaxy that moves further away from us so rapidly will have its light shifted out of the visible spectrum and into the infrared or radio wave spectrum.
+The radiation we receive from a celestial body is therefore no longer visible to our eyes, hence the reason why we cannot see the light from certain stars at night.
+The phenomenon greatly reduces the number of stars and galaxies that are visible in the sky, and it could explain why the nighttime is so dark.
+Many scientists agree that the infrared shifting must contribute to the darkness of the night sky.

-There is another supportive explanation based on the fact that the speed of light always remains constant and it can not be boosted any further.
-One consequence of the fixed speed of light is that we can not observe any object farther than about 15 billion light-years away from Earth.
-Even if there are more galaxies beyond that distance, light from them would not have the time to reach us.
+There is a supportive explanation as to why night time is dark, and it is based on the fact that the speed of light would always remain constant, so it cannot be boosted any further.
+One drawback of the fixed speed of light is that we cannot observe an object farther than about 15 billion light-years from Earth.
+Even if there are other galaxies beyond that distance, the light coming from them would not even reach us.